JupDiv/StarWars/README.md

   - `utils`: Contains utility functions for fetching data from the API
   - `styles`: Contains common styles for app
   - `entites`: Contains types for Typescript
-- `assets`: Contains images and other static assets used in the app
+- `assets`: Contains images and other static assets used in the app and fonts

 ## Technologies Used